Yukon: First Nations

 A substantial minority of the territory's population is First Nations.
-An umbrella land claim agreement representing 7,432 members of 14 different First Nations was signed with the federal government in 1993.
-Eleven of the 14 Yukon First Nations have negotiated and signed comprehensive land claim and self-government agreements.
-The 14 First Nations speak eight different languages.
+An umbrella land claim agreement representing 7,432 members of fourteen different First Nations was signed with the federal government in 1993.
+Eleven of the fourteen Yukon First Nations have negotiated and signed comprehensive land claim and self-government agreements.
+The fourteen First Nations speak eight different languages.

 The territory once had an Inuit settlement, located on Herschel Island off the Arctic Ocean coast.
 This settlement was dismantled in 1987 and its inhabitants relocated to the neighbouring Northwest Territories.
 As a result of the Inuvialuit Final Agreement, the island is now a territorial park and is known officially as Qikiqtaruk Territorial Park, Qikiqtaruk being the name of the island in Inuvialuktun.

 Transportation

-Before modern forms of transportation, the rivers and mountain passes were the main transportation routes for the coastal Tlingit people trading with the Athabascans of which the Chilkoot Pass and Dalton Trail, as well as the first Europeans.
+Before modern forms of transportation, the rivers and mountain passes were the main transportation routes for the coastal Tlingit people trading with the Athabascans of the Chilkoot Pass and Dalton Trail, as well as the first Europeans.

 Air

-Erik Nielsen Whitehorse International Airport serves as the air transport infrastructure hub, with scheduled direct flights to Vancouver, Victoria, Kelowna, Calgary, Edmonton, Yellowknife, Inuvik, Ottawa, Dawson City, Old Crow, Juneau and Frankfurt (pre-COVID).
-Whitehorse International Airport is also the headquarters and primary hub for Air North, Yukon's Airline.
-Every Yukon community is served by an airport or community aerodrome.
-The communities of Dawson City and Old Crow have regularly scheduled service through Air North.
-Air charter businesses exist primarily to serve the tourism and mining exploration industries.
+Erik Nielsen Whitehorse International Airport serves as the air transport infrastructure hub, with scheduled direct flights to Calgary, Dawson City, Edmonton, Inuvik, Kelowna, Old Crow, Ottawa, Toronto–Pearson, Vancouver, Victoria, and Yellowknife.
+It was formerly connected to Frankfurt by Condor before the airline temporarily suspended the route in 2023 until completion of runway reconstruction project when services are expected to resume.

 Rail

 The railway ceased operation in the 1980s with the first closure of the Faro mine.
 It is now run during the summer months for the tourism season, with operations between Carcross and Skagway, Alaska.

-The Alaska-Alberta Railway Development Corporation (A2A) is planning to construct a new railway line that would cross the Yukon, connecting Watson Lake and possibly Carmacks but not Whitehorse.

 Roads

-Today, major land routes include the Alaska Highway, the Klondike Highway (between Skagway and Dawson City), the Haines Highway (between Haines, Alaska, and Haines Junction), and the Dempster Highway (linking Inuvik, Northwest Territories to the Klondike Highway, and the only road access route to the Arctic Ocean, in Canada), all paved except for the Dempster.
-Other highways with less traffic include the Robert Campbell Highway linking Carmacks (on the Klondike Highway) to Watson Lake (Alaska Highway) via Faro and Ross River, and the Silver Trail linking the old silver mining communities of Mayo, Elsa and Keno City to the Klondike Highway at the Stewart River bridge.
+Today, major land routes include the Alaska Highway, the Klondike Highway (between Skagway and Dawson City), the Haines Highway (between Haines, Alaska, and Haines Junction), and the Dempster Highway (linking Inuvik, Northwest Territories to the Klondike Highway, and the only road access route to the Arctic Ocean in Canada), all paved except for the Dempster.
+Other highways with less traffic include the Robert Campbell Highway linking Carmacks (on the Klondike Highway) to Watson Lake (Alaska Highway) via Faro and Ross River, and the Silver Trail linking the old silver mining communities of Mayo, Elsa, and Keno City to the Klondike Highway at the Stewart River bridge.
 Air travel is the only way to reach the far-north community of Old Crow.